-The Company's property, plant and equipment and financial assets (other than held for trading) are tested for impairment.
+The Company's property, plant and equipment, investment in subsidiaries and financial assets (other than held for trading) are tested for impairment.

-i) Property, plant and equipment
+i) Property, plant and equipment and investment in subsidiaries

-The carrying amounts of the Company's property, plant and equipment are reviewed at each balance sheet date to determine whether there is any indication of impairment.
+The carrying amounts of the Company's property, plant and equipment and investment in subsidiaries are reviewed at each balance sheet date to determine whether there is any indication of impairment.
 If any such indication exists, the asset's recoverable amount is estimated.